wllfaria/writings/implementing-syntax-highlighting/implementing-syntax-highlighting.md

 ---
 title: Implementing syntax highligting
-draft: true
+draft: false
 summary: How editors implement syntax highlighting and why tree sitter is incredible.
-date: 2024-07-29T11:35:00-03:00
+date: 2024-08-04T23:13:00-03:00
 tags:
   - rust
   - text-editor
   - tree-sitter
-  - code
+  - syntax-highlighting
 ---

+I'm a huge text editor nerd, I mean, we use them every day how would we not be even remotely intrigued by how they function?
+I've been playing around with these ideas a lot in the past few months, going as far as even implementing a really silly text editor in rust, and one of the subjects that really caught my attention was syntax highlighting.
+I remember not finding that much content about this topic, and had to really dig to find any information, this is one of the motivators for this blog post.

 ## How editors render text
-There are many ways editors render text to the screen, some render at certain FPS [(looking at you, zed)](https://github.com/zed-industries/zed). and others render every time an event happens, which is a common way of rendering text on modal text editors, each approach has its own quirks, but as I'm a huge advocate of the command line, I'll be mainly using [event-driven](https://en.wikipedia.org/wiki/Event-driven_architecture) rendering and modal text editors (like vim) as the subject of this article, although most of the things also apply to other implementations.
+There are many ways editors render text to the screen, some render at certain FPS [(looking at you, zed)](https://github.com/zed-industries/zed). and others render every time an event happens, which is a common way of rendering text on modal text editors, each approach has its own quirks, and this is not really that relevant for what we are building here.

 I've met countless strategies of rendering text, but for simplicity, I'll show here one of the simpler ways I've stumbled upon.
 We can think of a terminal screen as a long list of `cells`, those cells are spots where a character could be rendered and, as long as we know the size in rows and columns of the terminal, we can calculate where each cell index should be located.